AlphaLFC/CarND-Advanced-Lane-Lines-P4/README.md

 - **Gaussian smooth the absolute sobel gradients.** This to some extent reduces the noise pixels of the sobel results.
 - **Take median-value filtering.** For L & B channels, the pixels smaller than their median value are set to the median.
 This is pretty cool since it filtered some darker but not lane line pixels, making the sobel gradients clean.
 This is especially useful when processing `challenge_video.mp4`.

-The code implemention can be found in [linefilter.py](LaneLineFinder/linefilter.py) and Section 2 of the [jupyter notebook](Advanced-Lane-Lines-P4.ipynb).
+The code implementation can be found in [linefilter.py](LaneLineFinder/linefilter.py) and Section 2 of the [jupyter notebook](Advanced-Lane-Lines-P4.ipynb).

 Here is an example of filtered line pixels.
 The result is pretty cool, without too much noise pixels.